 2015: Historic trade for No. 1

 Fresh off signing starter Zack Greinke to a six-year deal worth more than $200 million, the D-backs decided to commit fully to their newfound "win now" approach at the 2015 meetings in Nashville.
-The D-backs sent three players to the Braves, including shortstop prospect Dansby Swanson, who they had drafted No. 1 overall not six months prior, as well as 2016 Gold Glove-winning outfielder Ender Inciarte, for a package highlighted by All-Star starter Shelby Miller.
+The D-backs sent three players to the Braves, including shortstop prospect Dansby Swanson, whom they had drafted No. 1 overall not six months prior, as well as 2016 Gold Glove-winning outfielder Ender Inciarte, for a package highlighted by All-Star starter Shelby Miller.

 2009: Three-team stunner